conveyal/analysis-ui/docs/prepare-inputs/index.md

 Again, note that files larger than 500MB may be rejected on upload.
 The largest GTFS feeds in regular use are below 400MB and most are much smaller than this.
 A larger file may indicate a problem.
 Please contact your support team if you genuinely need to upload a larger file.

-If there is no GTFS available for your region, as a workaround you can use a valid GTFS feed from somewhere else in the world, follow the steps below, then attempt to [import route alignment shapefiles](../edit-scenario/index.html#importing-modifications-from-shapefiles) representing service in your region.
+If there is no GTFS available for your region you can, as a workaround, create a blank slate by using a valid GTFS feed from somewhere else in the world.
+After creating a project as described below, you can then attempt to [import modifications](../edit-scenario/usage.html#importing-modifications) from a shapefile representing service in your region.

 ## Creating a Project